squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 == Examples ==

+=== Avoid bumping banking traffic  ===

-All of the examples below:
+All of the examples in this section:
  * splice bank traffic,
  * bump non-bank traffic, and
  * peek as deep as possible while satisfying other objectives stated in the comments below.

 These examples differ only in how they treat traffic that cannot be classified as either "bank" or "not bank" because Squid cannot infer a server name while satisfying other objectives stated in the comments below.
+The examples assume that the serverIsBank ACL mismatches when Squid does not yet know a server name.

 {{{
 # Do no harm: